viamrobotics/docs/docs/how-tos/create-module.md

 {{% alert title="Tip (optional)" color="tip" %}}

-If you are using Golang, use the [Golang Module templates](https://github.com/viam-labs/module-templates-golang) which contain detailed instructions for creating your module.
+If you are using Python or Golang, use the [`viam module generate` CLI command](/cli/#module) to generate the scaffolding for a module with one resource model.

-If you are using Python, you can use the [Viam module generator](https://github.com/viam-labs/generator-viam-module/) to generate the scaffolding for a module with one resource model.
+For a step-by-step guide that uses the CLI module generator, see [Create a Hello World module](/how-tos/hello-world-module/).

 {{% /alert %}}